 - File sharing: Dropbox / WeTransfer

-Many of these apps you will have heard of, so it’s a pretty standard setup and there’s not too many surprises in there.
+Many of these apps you will have heard of, so it’s a pretty standard setup and there are not too many surprises in there.

 Recommended freelance tools

-(Click on the name of the app go to their website, pricing based on freelancers or small agency rates – where available, prices in US dollars because that’s where most of the services are based)
+(Click on the name of the app go to their website, pricing based on freelancers or small business rates.
+Where available, prices in US dollars because that’s where most of the services are based)

 - Harvest (Free-$99 per month): Simple time tracking, fast online invoicing, and powerful reporting software.
 One of the most recommended tools, Harvest simplifies timesheets and billing so you can get on with your freelance work.